Please send your resume and any relevant certifications/ credentials to the Camp Director, and register by clicking the Medical Application below.

 · Provide help with the personal hygiene needs of campers.

 This position is not paid; at least not in the traditional sense.
 You won’t make a dime, but you will be richer than Midas in love received and joy taken!
-All expenses for food and lodging are paid for, as are all of the medical supplies.
+All expenses for food and lodging are included, as are all of the medical supplies.

-If you are interested in becoming a camp nurse/ lifeguard/ staff, please send your resume and any relevant certifications to the Program Director at email@example.com.
+If you are interested in becoming a camp nurse/ lifeguard/ staff, please send your resume and any relevant certifications/ credentials to the Camp Director, or call us with any questions at 678-367-0040.